Don’t risk your life, or endanger others, by going up Mont Blanc without the right equipment. Simple eh?

 This death comes just days after the Mayor of St. Gervais said fines would be payable by those disrespecting the route with inadequate kit, but many questioned how this could be implemented.
 Mont Blanc, and the rest of the massif, claim multiple lives each year and the mountains are no joke up high.

-We’ve seen Brits coming out and think that adding an ice axe and some micro spikes to a pair of trail shoes makes them safe in the mountains.
+We’ve seen Brits coming out and think that adding an ice axe and some micro spikes to a pair of trail shoes makes them safe in the mountains and other sport shoes that are about to get release and you can find more about it at www.soleheaven.com/blogs/sneaker-launch-calendar.
 Trust me, you’re not and the fact you’re still here has an element of luck involved.

 Ultimately it’s down to the individual to decide what they are willing to risk, but if you are coming to Chamonix this Summer then don’t be a fool.
 Going up Mont Blanc without the correct equipment not only endangers you, but also those around and the others that have to go searching for lost traileurs and those in danger.